ChibiOS/ChibiOS/readme.txt

 - NEW: Validated CAN driver on STM32F2/F4.
 - Small fixes to the STM32F4 board files.
 - Various documentation fixes and improvements.
+- NEW: I2C workaround allowing to read single byte on STM32 platforms except F1x.

 *** 2.4.1 ***
 - FIX: Fixed inconsistent LPCxxx Internal RC oscillator names (bug 3524138).